Adobe-Consulting-Services/acs-aem-commons/_posts/2013-10-22-component-error-handler.md

 	/>
 {% endhighlight %}

-Create HTML snippets pointed to by the `prop.*.html` OSGi Config properties.
+You can also create HTML snippets pointed to by the `prop.*.html` OSGi Config properties to fully custom experience.

 * Different views can be configured to point to the same HTML file
-* CSS can be added inline to the HTML files to provide a particular aesthetic.
+* CSS can be added inline to the HTML files to provide a particular aesthetic
-* To hide erring components point to an empty HTML file.
+* To hide erring component set the path to "/dev/null" or ""